-Maple Sugaring in Connecticut Last Updated 4/16
+Maple Sugaring Activities in Connecticut Last Updated 2/17

-It’s maple sugar season in Connecticut!
+March is the start of maple sugar season in Connecticut!
 Cold nights and warm, sunny days are necessary to provide good sap yields.
 Local sugar makers and their many loyal customers eagerly await this annual rite of spring.
 Visit a local sugarhouse or attend a maple sugar festival to see firsthand how maple syrup is produced!

 Maple Sugar Madness

 Welles Shipman Ward House, South Glastonbury, March 12

 Watch and see how maple trees are tapped and how the sap is boiled down to syrup.
 Tour the Connecticut River Valley mansion built in 1755, the English-style bank barn and the 1830 Tobacco Shed.
 See 19th-century horse-drawn vehicles and Glastonbury's first motorized fire engine.

 Learn how maple syrup is produced at this town-wide celebration of maple-related events!
 There’ll be demonstrations and a variety of maple products from local sugarhouses.
 And there’s so much more to enjoy – an antique tractor parade, crafts, an ice cream-eating contest, face painting, a silent auction and lots of tasty treats including maple cotton candy, fried dough, hot dogs, chili, soup and more.